TheBestTvarynka/tbt/content/posts/announcing-crypto-helper-0.16/index.md

 That time I decided to use my [`asn1-parser`](https://github.com/TheBestTvarynka/crypto-helper/tree/main/crates/asn1-parser) crate and _just_ wrote some tests that parse the original certificate, make the necessary changes, and encode it again in base64.
 It wasn't a pleasure to write such tests.
 After that, I decided to implement ASN1 tree editing no matter what.

-After:
+After...

     - many hours of designing,
     - a few PoCs,
     - `asn1-parser` complete refactoring,
     - 2.8k lines of code,
+    - ??? hours of development,
     - ...

 I finally came up with a working, very cool (IMHO) implementation.
-It works just as I expected.
-I am even a bit proud of it.
+It works just as I wanted.
+I am even a bit proud of it :smiling_face_with_three_hearts:.

 ### User guide

 So, how to edit the ASN1 tree?
-The page looks exactly the same as before ASN1 tree editing was implemented.
+The page looks exactly the same as before ASN1 tree editing was implemented:

 ![](./asn1-tree-example.png)